 Finally, a solid lease agreement must also state whether a tenant has a right to sublet or not.
 If you allow it, then make sure your tenant understands their responsibilities, such as if they require your authorization.
 If you don’t, make sure your tenant understands that there would be consequences that may lead to their eviction.

-Unjustified Reasons to Break a Lease in Florida
+Unjustified Reasons to Break a Lease in Idaho

 Generally speaking, the following reasons don’t provide enough justification under the landlord-tenant laws, to release a tenant from their lease obligations.
 Consequently, as a landlord, you may penalize them for not honoring their lease obligations, such as paying rent for the remainder of their lease.

-The following are common unjustified reasons for breaking a lease early in the state of Florida.
+The following are common unjustified reasons for breaking a lease early in the state of Idaho.

 - Moving into a new home your tenants bought as buying a new property does not invalidate your existing lease.